 Teaching kids about their emotions means providing space for emotions that many parents think of as negative.
 Richard Weissbourd argues that parents’ focus on their children’s happiness — and the corresponding emphasis on personal satisfaction over empathy — results in children with a fragile sense of self and a fear that anything other than contentment is a sign of failure.
 By teaching kids to view themselves as part of a larger community, Weissbourd shows that kids — and their parents — can grow to be kinder, more emotionally intelligent people.

 One of the nearly universal unpleasant emotions that children experience is fear and worry; from the monster in the closet to speaking in front of the class, it’s a rare kid who's anxiety-free!
+And as many parents discover, logic and reassurance often don't work, leaving them at a loss for how to help their kids.
 Lawrence J. Cohen, the author of Playful Parenting, shows parents how lighthearted parenting techniques — including lots of emphasis on physical play — can help kids and their parents overcome everything from temporary nerves to ongoing fears.

 Helping kids overcome anxiety is harder if you’re an anxious parent — or if you’re getting worried that your child worries so much!
 Reid Wilson and Lynn Lyons show parents that they can break the cycle of anxiety in this book, which identifies some common anxiety-enhancing patterns and provides advice on how to change your responses in ways that foster courage and confidence.
 By following their advice, parents will not only model confidence for their kids; they'll also learn to become more confident themselves.